-At end-2022, DLR's interest rate risk in the banking book primarily concerned DLR's issued debt instruments and, to a very limited extent, interest rate risk on non-performing exposures The issued debt instruments consisted of SNPs for DKK 4bn and tier 2 capital for DKK 1.3bn.
+At end-2023, DLR's interest rate risk in the banking book primarily concerned DLR's issued debt instruments and, to a very limited extent, interest rate risk on non-performing exposures The issued debt instruments consisted of SNPs for DKK 4bn and tier 2 capital for DKK 1.3bn.
+DLR's lending is comprised by the specific balance principle, so interest rate risk does not affect DLR's lending.